bigbluebutton/bigbluebutton-html-plugin-sdk/README.md

 ### Building a Hello-World plugin example

-As an example, this secction will go through all the steps one need to follow in order to have a usable plugin, or at least a good starting point.
+As an example, this section will go through all the steps one need to follow in order to have a usable plugin, or at least a good starting point.
 In this case, the intended example plugin will add an option within the options dropdown menu (3 dots on top right-hand corner of your bbb-ui) that when clicked, it will trigger a pop up that says "hello world".

 1. First and foremost, choose the bbb-plugin-sdk's version based on the your Bigbluebutton's server, just as is mentioned in section [plugin versioning](#plugin-versioning), this information will be used later on this tutorial.